This story has been updated from its Living Intown magazine version from 2015.

 Harrison infuses the populist free-for-all of the open mic format with a warm, supportive, family-style spirit that keeps the sometimes competitive energy all in good fun.
 At Harrison’s behest, the audience gives a “double dose” of applause to poets taking the stage for the very first time.

 Award-winning slam and performance poet M. Ayodele Heath credits this environment with creating “magical moments,” and he remembers fondly one in particular that Java Monkey Speaks made possible.
-“I had a period during my 20s when my father and I drifted apart,” he says.
+“I had a period during my 20s when my father and I drifted apart,” he said.
 Wanting to reconnect with him, Heath wrote a poem, “Things My Father Gave Me (Which I Never Asked For).”
 One Father’s Day, he invited his father to Java Monkey Speaks and performed the poem for him.
 “It was an opportunity to say to him all the things I would have said at his eulogy, but he got to hear them.
 It was meaningful to say that in an environment as warm and supporting a community as Java Monkey.”

 A couple of years ago, Harrison, who is 66, started saying he would retire in 2016, after the series’ 15th year.
 But with that date looming closer, he sounds less sure.
-“Sometimes it’s hard to get here,” he says, “but once I’m here, I always enjoy it.
+“Sometimes it’s hard to get here,” he said, “but once I’m here, I always enjoy it.
 It keeps me in touch with what’s happening in the street with the poetry thing.”